nmshd/documentation/_docs_integrate/26-requests-over-messages.md

 ### Runtime automation

-In the response you can see the Request has moved to status `Decided`.
+No matter if you accepted or rejected the Request: the response is similar.
+You can see that the Request moved to status `Decided`.
 This is where the Enmeshed Runtime steps in and handles the Request based on you decision.
-The Enmeshed Runtime will move the Request to status `Completed` and send the Response to the Sender via a Message.
-This behavior can be observed by querying the Request again after a short waiting time (`GET /api/v2/Requests/Incoming/{id}`).
+It will move the Request to status `Completed` and send the Response to the Sender via a Message.
+This behavior can be observed by querying the Request again after a few seconds (`GET /api/v2/Requests/Incoming/{id}`).

 ## Sync the Response

 The Sender will receive the Response as a Message.
 Therefore you have to synchronize the Sender Connector (`GET /api/v2/Account/Sync`).

-After that (and possibly a short waiting time) the Request has moved to status `Completed` and the Response is available in the `response` property of the Request.
+After a few seconds the Request has moved to status `Completed` and the Response is available in the `response` property of the Request.
 You can observe this by querying the Request via `GET /api/v2/Requests/Outgoing/{id}` on the Sender Connector.